 Originally the most famous route for Catholic pilgrims, it is today a well-mapped trail for any culture-driven hiker.

-If you were to take the route from St Jean Pied de Port and walk through an infamous town of Pampolona in July, you’d be greeted by the fearless Running of the Bulls festival, which worthy of a pilgrimage on its own!
+If you were to take the route from St Jean Pied de Port and walk through a legendary town of Pampolona in July, you’d be greeted by the fearless Running of the Bulls Festival, which worthy of a pilgrimage on its own!

 From here you can take a trip to the coast, but this could add another 3 days to the trek.